divarvel/dist-auth-talk/slides.md

 :::

 ::: notes
+| you can still keep auth completely centralized in a distributed system
 | every node calls out to the auth service.
 | conceptually simple, but the auth service is a SPOF
 | some guarantees are still lost